KarrLab/bpforms/docs/alphabets.rst

 Contributing to the alphabets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We welcome contributions to the alphabets, as well as new alphabets.
-Please use GitHub pull requests to contribute to the alphabets:
+See :numref:`contributing` for information about how to contribute to `BpForms`.

-#.
-Create a fork of the `BpForms` Git repository.
-Please see the `GitHub documentation <https://help.github.com/articles/fork-a-repo/>`_ for more information.
-#.
-Edit one or more of the alphabets and/or create additional alphabets.
-#.
-Use Git to commit your changes to your fork of the `BpForms` repository.
-#.
-Push your changes to GitHub.
-#.
-Use the GitHub website to create a pull request for your changes.
-Please see the `GitHub documentation <https://help.github.com/articles/creating-a-pull-request/>`_ for more information.